SoggySupernova/AutoLongRedditStories/README.md

 # Usage Instructions
-1. Download or clone the repository
-2. Create a Python virtual environment (Tested on Python 3.11.9 and pip 21.2)
-3. Read SETUP_WINDOWS.md
-4. Install and start an Ollama server if you don't already have one
+1. Read the setup file for your operating system
-5. Run main.py and answer the prompts
+2. Run main.py and answer the prompts